-- 25. This NDP has been prepared under the provisions of the Localism Act (2012).
-The detailed guidance contained in the National Planning Policy Framework (NPPF) has been subject to multiple revisions and this plan complies with the NPPF of December 19th2023. - 26.
+- 24. This NDP has been prepared under the provisions of the Localism Act (2012).
+The detailed guidance contained in the National Planning Policy Framework (NPPF) has been subject to multiple revisions and this plan complies with the NPPF of 12th December 2024. - 25.
 The Local Planning Authority (LPA) is Harborough District Council (HDC).
-In the Harborough Local Plan 2011-2031 Adopted April 2019, (Harborough LP) Houghton is designated a Rural Centre, identified as a focus for rural development, to serve both the settlement itself and the surrounding rural area.
-The NDP complies with the latest published version of the Harborough LP though it is recognised that this under review.
-HDC personnel were consulted during the preparation of the NDP. - 27.
-The Leicestershire County Council Neighbourhood Planning network was also consulted as explained in Section 4.6
+In the Harborough Local Plan 2011-2031 Adopted April 2019, (Harborough LP) Houghton is designated a Rural Centre (re-classified by HDC on 21st December 2023 in their emerging Local Plan as a Medium Village), identified as a focus for rural development, to serve both the settlement itself and the surrounding rural area.
+The NDP complies with the latest published version of the Harborough LP though it is recognised that this is under review.
+HDC personnel were consulted during the preparation of the NDP. - 26.
+The Leicestershire County Council Neighbourhood Planning network was also consulted as explained in Section 4.6.